seanwhs/Tutorials/NextJS/Nexus-LMS/Architecture.md

 Supabase
 ```

-Each layer scales independently according to its own constraints and workload profile.
+This deployment model keeps the UI, orchestration, registry, and persistence layers loosely coupled.

+---

-## 18. Alternatives Considered
+## 20. Alternatives Considered

 ### Direct Service Coupling
-This was rejected because it creates brittle integrations, makes extensibility harder, and increases the cost of adding new workflow participants.
+Rejected because it creates brittle integrations and makes extensibility harder.

 ### Hardcoded AI Provider Integration
-This was rejected because it would lock the platform into specific AI vendors and reduce portability.
+Rejected because it locks the platform into specific vendors and reduces portability.

 ### Synchronous End-to-End Execution
-This was rejected because long-running educational workflows require retries, replay, and failure isolation.
+Rejected because long-running workflows need retries, replay, and failure isolation.

 ### Monolithic LMS Design
-This was rejected because the system’s long-term direction depends on dynamic workflows and plugin participation, not static application wiring.
+Rejected because the long-term direction depends on dynamic workflows and plugin participation.

+---

-## 19. Risks and Trade-Offs
+## 21. Risks and Trade-Offs

 ### Complexity
-A plugin-oriented event architecture is more complex than a traditional CRUD application.
-That complexity is justified by extensibility and workflow flexibility.
+The architecture is more complex than a traditional CRUD application, but that complexity buys extensibility and operational control.

 ### Operational Overhead
-The system requires careful logging, tracing, and registry management to remain debuggable.
+The system requires disciplined logging, tracing, and registry management.

 ### AI Reliability
 AI outputs may vary in quality, so validation and structured schemas are essential.

 ### Multi-Tenancy Mistakes
-Any missing `tenant_id` enforcement could cause isolation failures, so tenant scoping must be enforced consistently across app and database layers.
+Any missing `tenant_id` enforcement could cause isolation failures.

 ### Registry Drift
 Plugin metadata may become stale if registry state and worker reality diverge.

-Versioning and validation reduce this risk.
+---

-## 20. Open Questions
+## 22. Open Questions

 - How should worker compatibility be handled across versions?
 - Should plugin execution support ordered fan-out or only single-worker resolution?